 On the outskirts of Calcutta, Isabel (Williams) looks over children at a local orphanage, giving them a home and keeping them off the streets.
-But the orphanage in is desperate need of money in order to stay afloat, so Isabel flies to New York to meet with Teresa, the owner of a large media company who had previously agreed to become a benefactor of the orphanage, per her request.
+But the orphanage is in desperate need of money in order to stay afloat, so Isabel flies to New York to meet with Teresa, the owner of a large media company who had previously agreed to become a benefactor of the orphanage, per Teresa’s request.

-The problem is that the meeting could have come at a more difficult time for Teresa.
+The problem is that the meeting could not have come at a more difficult time for Teresa.
 She is in the middle of putting the last few touches on her daughter Grace’s (Quinn) wedding that weekend, so she tells Isabel that they’ll reconvene after the wedding.
 She even insists that Isabel come to the wedding to make the most of her trip.

 However, upon arriving at the wedding, Isabel learns of a shocking development that changes her and Teresa’s family’s life.

 Flipping the Relationships on Their Heads

 Bart Freundlich adapted the script of the 2006 film of the same name from Susanne Bier, whom you may know as the director of the recent — and head-scratching — hit Bird Box.
 The Danish drama circled around Mads Mikkelsen and his own plight to save an orphanage in Calcutta, leading him down a path of his own shocking revelations in a very weepy melodrama.

 As for the 2019 version, Freundlich flipped the genders, choosing to focus on two woman characters now played by Michelle Williams and Julianne Moore, with Billy Crudup acting as an important supporting character.
 Considering the dynamics at play in this film, the gender switch offers a new context for this storyline, placing the characters within different dynamics that make for a refreshing twist on the story.